kafkaesque-io/pulsar-test-results/results-apache-pulsar-2.6.3_kesque_1.md

 - [x] Skip some messages in a subscription
 - [x] Rewind messages in a subscription to a time
 - [x] Rewind messages ins a subscription to a message ID
-- [X] Peek at messages in a subscription on partitioned topic
+- [x] Peek at messages in a subscription on partitioned topic
 - [x] Skip all messages in a subscription on partitioned topic
 - [x] Skip some messages in a subscription on partitioned topic
 - [x] Rewind messages in a subscription to a time on partitioned topic
 - [x] Rewind messages ins a subscription to a message ID on partitioned topic

+### Producer and Consumer Limits
+- [x] Producers can be limited on topic
+- [x] Consumers can be limited on subscription
+- [x] Consumers can be limited on topic
+- [x] Publish rate can be limited on topic
+- [x] Dispatch rate can be limited on topic
+- [x] Dispatch rate can be limited on subscription

 ### WebSocket Secure client